404Wolf/everything/README.md

 When you `import <anything> from everything`, `dothething` will use Python's [AST](https://docs.python.org/3/library/ast.html) library to scan your source code, and find all usages of `<anything>`.
 It then will merge a few lines of context on both sides of every function call, along with the call itself.
 Then, it will use OpenAI's `gpt-4o` model to generate a Python function, which you can then use in your code.

+### How to use

+First, set the `OPENAI_API_TOKEN` to a valid API token.
+Then install the package with `pip install dothething`.
+Finally, import anything from everything!

 ### Words of caution

 You **probably** don't want to use this in production. `dothething` provides no guarantees!
 This is my escape hatch after of 6 weeks of learning `nix`.